Living History With Kids in Williamsburg

 The highlight is a round, 4-D theater that dramatizes the battle of Yorktown from both sides.
 Smoke rises beneath your seats, which shake, along with General Cornwallis windows, with every canon shot.
 Toward the end, at your thoughts on freedom and democracy to the digital lanterns on the liberty tree.

-Heading outside, there is a military camp and a good size farm.
+Heading outside you get a taste of historic Yorktown via a military camp and a good size farm.
 There are lively talks and demonstrations throughout the day on topics like 18th century medicine, colonial long guns, farming and cooking.
 Even expanded it’s compact and less crowded than Williamsburg.
 It’s easy to see everything and talk as much as you like with the interpreters.
 This space shows you what late 18th century farm life was like and rather than being redundant to Williamsburg it provides a rural counterpoint to bustling and sophisticated “city life” in Williamsburg.

 Yorktown Battlefield: Admission to this is included with your Jamestown ticket because both are National Park sites.
 There is a driving tour of the battlefields that take you all over the area.
 For hardcore military history fans it’s a must.
 But most kids wouldn’t sit through it.
 There is also a small museum, but of all the historical sites here I would say this is the most skippable.